 The explosion of energy-efficient technology, from light bulbs to aeroplane engines, has also helped, as has the shale gas boom in the United States, which has spurred investment in gas-fired power plants.

 The investment has generated economic growth by creating jobs in new sectors and savings on energy costs, which companies are using to expand their businesses.

 It’s also having a tangible impact on the global energy sector.

-Bloomberg New Energy Finance says new renewable energy capacity is now outpacing fossil fuels, and the IEA expects the trend to continue, with renewable electricity accounting for almost two-thirds of net additions to global power capacity over the next five years.
+Bloomberg New Energy Finance says new renewable energy capacity is now outpacing fossil fuels, and the IEA expects the trend to continue, with electric energy from renewable sources accounting for almost two-thirds of net additions to global power capacity over the next five years.